Invasion of the Body Snatchers

 The inciting incident occurs at 13 minutes when Elizabeth discovers a strange, incomplete duplicate of Geoffrey in her garden, sleeping and growing.
 The organic, pod-like nature of the threat becomes tangible.
 Something alien has invaded their world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jack Bellicec discovers a body without a face in his mud bath business - a blank duplicate that begins developing his features.
+This indicates the protagonist's commitment to Jack Bellicec discovers a body without a face in his mud bath business - a blank duplicate that begins developing his features.
 Matthew and Elizabeth witness it.
 They now actively choose to investigate and fight this threat instead of ignoring it., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The group realizes the full scope: Dr. Kibner himself is a pod person, and the conspiracy has infiltrated positions of authority.
 The stakes escalate from personal survival to the fate of humanity.
 No one can be trusted., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, Nancy falls asleep and is duplicated.
 Jack finds her pod duplicate and in his grief and exhaustion, falls asleep himself.
 Both are lost.
-Matthew and Elizabeth witness the death of hope - they are the last ones left., indicates the protagonist at their lowest point.
+Matthew and Elizabeth witness the death of hope - they are the last ones left., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Matthew realizes they might destroy the pod farm and embryo storage facilities.
 A desperate plan emerges - if they can mimic the pods convincingly enough, they might sabotage the operation.
 A final glimmer of hope for resistance., demonstrating the transformation achieved throughout the journey.